bpmct/delivery-manager/README.md

 Want to do accept deliveries online?
 This is the `delivery-manager`, which allows store owners/employees to see the status of their orders, update statuses, and cancel/refund orders.
 All powered by [BuiltOn.Dev](https://builton.dev).

 ## Allows admins/store managers to:
-- [ ] Get SMS notifications when there is a new orders
+- [ ] Get SMS notifications when there are new orders/cancellations
 - [ ] View orders & update order status
 - [ ] Cancel and refund orders